Crossinology® Brain Integration Technique

 A: Brain Integration is advantageous to a wide range of people, young and old.
 I’ve worked with people from 3 to 83 years old.
-I start with 3 or 4-year-olds that have speech and balance issues because it is essential to address these issues as soon as possible.
-I can help the older children and adults that have speech or balance issues, too, but if possible, we start sooner.
+I start with 3 or 4-year-olds with speech and balance issues because it is essential to address these issues as soon as possible.
+I can help older children and adults with speech or balance issues, too, but if possible, we start sooner.
 Once a person is learning to read, we can complete the full Brain Integration, which is usually around six years old.
-Don’t wait if your child is having trouble learning letters, sounds, or other reading issues.
-It’s a sign that Brain Integration can help, and the sooner, the better.
+Don’t wait if your child has trouble learning letters, sounds, or other reading issues.
+It’s a sign that Brain Integration can help; the sooner, the better.

 Q: What is Brain Integration for?

 A: Brain Integration helps all kinds of learning disabilities, sensory integration, poor coordination, closed head traumas, and brain injuries.
 However, the most astonishing results of Brain Integration have been in people with ADHD, ADD, and Dyslexia.
 A third of the people I work with don’t have a learning disability.
 But they might have to re-read everything or be slow at getting things done.
 We can’t help the areas with organic brain damage, but improvements have been seen in the other areas of the brain.
 Anyone who wishes to improve their brain function can benefit from the program.

 A: Brain Integration is a cutting-edge technique based on principles of Applied Physiology that assesses and corrects learning difficulties in children and adults.
 Brain Integration relieves stress as it affects aptitude, resilience, and performance.

 Brain Integration is non-invasive and is suitable for people of all ages.
 Most clients report that Brain Integration is a very soothing and relaxing experience!